Rosemary GraceEconomic Development OfficerInverclyde Council75-81 Cathcart StreetGreenockPA15 1DETel: 01475 715555

 Follow us on Twitter: @Inverclyde and #InverclydeDOD

 Plot holders will be available to answer questions and give advice.
-Tea/coffee/cakes available
+Tea/coffee/cakes and cut flowers available

 Visitors to the building will have the opportunity to see where the contents of Inverclyde's blue bins are delivered and how the co-mingled dry recyclable material is sorted prior to being sent for reprocessing.

 Tours only at 9am, 10am, 11am, 12 noon, 1pm and 2pm.
 Pre booking is essential by calling 01475 715905 in advance.

 Lodge Greenock St John’s numbered 175 on the roll of the Grand Lodge of Ancient Free and Accepted Masons of Scotland was founded on 1st February 1790 and has operated continuously since that date and has now contributed to our community for almost 225 years.

 The Lodge building which is constructed of red sandstone from the long since defunct Skelmorlie quarry is one of the few buildings of character which remain in Greenock town centre.
 It is a testimony to the designers, Messrs Boston, Menzies and Morton, who were the foremost Architects in Greenock in the late 19th Century.

 Designed by A Adamson, the museum houses outstanding collections of fine art, local heritage, technology and culture in a wonderful Grade A listed Victorian museum.

 There is also an art gallery and a temporary exhibition until 12th September - Ashore and Afloat.
 Museum staff on hand to answer questions.